Cyperus esculentus: Food

 The tubers are edible raw or cooked.
 They have a slightly sweet, nutty flavour, compared to the more bitter-tasting tuber of the related Cyperus rotundus (purple nutsedge).
 They are quite hard and are generally soaked in water before they can be eaten, making them much softer and giving them a better texture.
 They are a popular snack in West Africa.
 The tubers can also be dried and ground into flour.

 In Northern Nigeria, it is called aya and it is usually eaten fresh.
 It is sometimes dried and later rehydrated and eaten.
 A snack made by toasting the nuts and sugar coating it is popular among the Hausa children of Northern Nigeria.
 Also, a drink known as kunun aya is made by processing the nuts with dates and later sieved and served chilled.

-In Egypt, tiger nuts are known by the name Hab el-Aziz and after softening it by soaking in water, it is sold on hand carts as a street food.
-Its popularity was depicted in movies, such as the song named after it: Hab el Aziz.
+In Egypt, tiger nuts are known by the name ḥab el ʿAzīz and after softening it by soaking in water, it is sold on hand carts as a street food.
+Its popularity was depicted in movies, such as the song named after it, "Ḥab el ʿAzīz".

 Flour of roasted tiger nut is sometimes added to biscuits and other bakery products as well as in making oil, soap, and starch extracts.
 It is also used for the production of nougat, jam, beer, and as a flavoring agent in ice cream and in the preparation of kunu (a local beverage in Nigeria).
 Kunu is a nonalcoholic beverage prepared mainly from cereals (such as millet or sorghum) by heating and mixing with spices (dandelion, alligator pepper, ginger, licorice) and sugar.
 To make up for the poor nutritional value of kunu prepared from cereals, tiger nut was found to be a good substitute for cereal grains.
 Tiger nut oil can be used naturally with salads or for deep frying.
-It is considered to be a high quality oil.
-Tiger nut “milk” has been tried as an alternative source of milk in fermented products, such as yogurt production, and other fermented products common in some African countries and can thus be useful replacing milk in the diet of people intolerant to lactose to a certain extent.
+It is considered to be a high-quality oil.
+Tiger nut "milk" has been tried as an alternative source of milk in fermented products, such as yogurt production, and other fermented products common in some African countries and can thus be useful replacing milk in the diet of people intolerant to lactose to a certain extent.